 - Sleeves and plastic clips attach the tent body to the pole frame for quick and easy set up

-- Tent may be separated into one large room and one smaller room with stowable zippered partition room
+- Tent may be separated into one large room and one smaller room with a stowable partition between rooms

-- One half of the partition wall may be attached to the floor using a toggle and loop to allow one side to be unzipped and stowed for easy access and increased storage space
+- One half of the partition wall may be attached to the floor using a toggle and loop to allow one side to be stowed for easy access and increased storage space

 - Reflective guyline for nighttime visibility